akhikhl/gradle-onejar/README.md

 ###copyExplodedResources task

-The task copyExplodedResources copies additional files to the folder "${project.projectDir}/build/output", so that these files get packed by task productArchive.
+The task copyExplodedResources copies additional files to the directory "${project.projectDir}/build/output", so that these files get packed by task productArchive.

 ###run task